fgl27/device_motorola_quark/README.md

 ## I use this tree to build in Oreo lineage-15.x base source

-This tree works prefect in LineageOS or ResurrectionRemix Oreo soruces
+This tree works prefect in LineageOS or ResurrectionRemix Oreo source

 How to build this...
 The below may be out of data check XDA thread to make shore the described tree (Device/kernel/vendor) below are the one be used today...